querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

  <div>

-In order to enable rule selection we need to make sure that a rewriter ID has been configured for the Common Rules rewriter in solrconfig.xml:
+In order to enable rule selection we need to make sure that a rewriter ID has been configured for the Common Rules rewriter in solrconfig.xml (Querqy 4 only, Querqy 5 provides the ID automatically by using the rewriter configuration API):

 .. code-block:: xml
    :linenos: